jafl/YUI-3-Stockpile/README.md

 Installation
 ------------

-Install nodejs and then install these packages:
+Install nodejs >= 0.8.0 and then install these packages:

     cd YUI-3-Stockpile
-    npm install yui@3.5.1 express request hbs handlebars gzip \
+    npm install yui@3.6.0 express@2.5.11 request hbs handlebars gzip \
         optimist formidable mkdirp long-stack-traces

 On computers that will be used to upload modules to the stockpile, use cpan